Optimal control of a dissipative micromaser quantum battery in the ultrastrong coupling regime: Numerical results

 Our goal is to design an optimal charging protocol for the micromaser quantum battery that maximizes the stored ergotropy, under the constraint of a limited amount of resources, i.e., a finite stream of qubits.
 We optimize over two sets of control parameters: the initial population inversion of the qubit, $q$ (see equation~\eqref{eq:qubit_state}), which is taken to be the same for all collisions, and the interaction times, $\{\tau_k\}$, that are allowed to vary from collision to collision.
 The optimization problem---i.e., maximizing the final ergotropy of the system, $\mathcal{E}_{F}$---is reformulated as the minimization of a \emph{cost function} defined as $\mathcal{C} = - \mathcal{E}_{F}$.

-We consider a setting close to realistic experimental conditions, where the total number of collisions between the qubits (chargers) and the cavity (battery) is fixed in advance due to practical constraints, and the charging protocol is optimized under this constraint.
-This choice is justified by the fact that, for the dissipation parameters used (the same as in figure \ref{fig:open_dynamics}), the system reaches its steady state after only a small number of collisions ($N_\text{col}\simeq 10$).
-It is therefore natural to focus on the first collisions, which are the most relevant for maximizing the stored ergotropy.
-For this reason, in our simulations we fix the number of collisions to $N_\text{col}=5$.
+Assuming a realistic setting of limited resources, the charging protocol is optimized under the constraint of a fixed number of qubit-cavity collisions.
+For the dissipation parameters used in figure \ref{fig:open_dynamics}, the system approaches its steady state after $N_\text{col}\simeq 10$ collisions; we therefore restrict our simulations to $N_\text{col}=5$, as the early-stage collisions are the most relevant for the charging process.
 We set the physical parameters of the model as follows: $c = 1$\footnote{Initially, we also optimized the parameter $c$; however, we observed that most optimizations yielded $c=1$ as the optimum.
 Therefore, to improve computational efficiency, we fixed $c=1$ and excluded it from further optimization.} and $\omega=1$ for the system, and $\eta=0.01$, $\omega_c = 3$, $\beta = 450$ for the environment, as in section~\ref{sec:open_dynamics}.
 While keeping these parameters fixed, we scanned values of the coupling constant $g \in [0.1, 0.7]$, ranging from weaker to stronger coupling strengths while remaining in the USC regime.

 Optimization problems often suffer from local minima of the cost function, which result in sub-optimal solutions.
 To increase confidence that the obtained minimum of $\mathcal{C}$ corresponds to a \emph{global} minimum, rather than a local one, we performed multiple optimizations starting from different initial conditions for the parameters to be optimized, randomly sampled within preset boundaries.
 This approach allows us to explore different regions of the parameter space of $ q $ and $ \{\tau_k\} $, thereby increasing the likelihood that the resulting configuration indeed maximizes the final ergotropy $\mathcal{E}_F$.